 We see you, L’Oréal.

-Part of the brand’s dermatologist-validated Derm Intensives line, the serum blends two types of hyaluronic acid (low weight and high weight) to secure a potent 1.5% blend that makes major moves in both the hydration and anti-aging departments.
-It’s also made without synthetic dye, mineral oil, fragrance, or parabens, which is a perk for sensitive skin types like mine.)
+Part of the brand’s dermatologist-validated Derm Intensives line, the serum blends two types of hyaluronic acid—low weight and high weight—to secure a potent 1.5% blend that makes major moves in both the hydration and antiaging departments.
+(It’s also made without synthetic dye, mineral oil, fragrance, or parabens, which is a perk for sensitive skin types like mine.)
 As for benefits, it addresses a whole host of woes at once.

 My love story with hyaluronic acid might not be over, but for now I’m in a committed relationship.